WeblateOrg/weblate/docs/formats.rst

 XML based format created to standardize translation files, but in the end it is one of many standards in this area.

-XLIFF is usually used as bilingual.
+XLIFF is usually used as bilingual, but Weblate supports it as monolingual as well.

 .. seealso::